MikeSWang/Triumvirate/docs/source/installation.rst

     $ [sudo] yum install [-y] libgomp

 For LLVM compilers, the relevant library is ``libomp``.
-It can be installed either in a `conda` environment with
+It can be installed either in a Conda environment with

 .. code-block:: console

     $ conda install -c conda-forge llvm-openmp

-or outside `conda` environments using the Homebrew package manager:
+or outside Conda environments using the Homebrew package manager:

 .. code-block:: console